danil123zxc/personal_dictionary/README.md

 LangGraph for the pipeline architecture.

-FAISS for semantic similarity search.
+Pgvector for semantic similarity search.

 HuggingFace for MiniLM embeddings.